protectivedad/openhab-addons/bundles/org.openhab.binding.honeywell/README.md

 | deviceId          | text    | N/A     | yes      | no       | Thermostat device id string           |
 | groupId           | integer | 0       | yes      | yes      | Only ever seen 0 here just in case    |

-1. locationId is just some number Honeywell generates for you.
+- locationId is just some number Honeywell generates for you.
-2. deviceId is LCC- or TCC- followed by the mac address of the thermostat in question.
+- deviceId is eithe LCC- or TCC- followed by the mac address of the thermostat or a uuid.
-3. groupId is a grouping of rooms, there isn't any documentation on it leave at 0 unless you know why you need it changed.
+- groupId is a grouping of rooms, there isn't any documentation on it so leave at 0 unless you know why you need to change it.

 ### `sensor` Thing Configuration

 | Name              | Type    | Default | Required | Advanced | Description                           |
 |-------------------|---------|---------|----------|----------|---------------------------------------|
 | sensorId          | integer | N/A     | yes      | no       | Index of the sensor                   |

+- sensorId is the number of the sensor 0 is always the thermostat.

 ## Channels